What to know about the top female judges being mentioned for SCOTUS

 Larsen, like Barrett, was reportedly one of six candidates interviewed by Trump to replace retiring Justice Anthony Kennedy in 2018.
 She's an alumna of Northwestern University School of Law, which would make her an exception on the Supreme Court as it is largely made up of Ivy League law school grads.

-CLICK HERE TO LEARN MORE ABOUT JUDGE GOAN LARSEN
+CLICK HERE TO LEARN MORE ABOUT JUDGE JOAN LARSEN

 Fox News' Evie Fordham, Ronn Blitzer and John Roberts contributed to this report.